spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 sparv run --socket my_socket.sock
 ```

+If the preloader is busy, by default Sparv will execute annotators the regular way without using the preloader.
+If you
+would rather have Sparv wait for the preloader, use the `--force-preloader` flag with the `run` command.

-To shut down the preloader, either press Cltr-C in the preloader terminal, or use the command `sparv preload stop`
+To shut down the preloader, either press Ctrl-C in the preloader terminal, or use the command `sparv preload stop`
 while pointing it to the relevant socket.
 For example:

 ```bash